railsfactory-abhiram/slate/source/index.html.md

 id | Unique ID of the ticket  |   Required
    | Example ID: 12

-Access Token helps in identifying the respective provider.
-The Ticket ID helps in displaying the respective ticket.
+Access_token helps in identifies the specific provider.
+The Ticket ID identifies the specific ticket.

-## Get All Residents
+## Get All Accounts

 ```shell
     "http://connecticket.railsfactory.com/api/356kdpiamhkz7a43nu0e2ldr9/all_residents"